 Obviously, those with severe cognitive problems or clinically diagnosed conditions are better off sticking to doctor-prescribed drugs to treat their ailments, or supplementing them with nootropics under a physician's supervision.
 But for everyone else, the addition of a brain booster to your daily vitamins is a simple addition that can help sharpen your mind.

 So which one should you choose?

 Well, it depends on your goals.
 What do you want the nootropic you take to do for you?
 Are you hoping for increased energy and better productivity at work and home?
-A quick fix for the “brain fog” that frustrates so many of us?
+A quick fix for the "brain fog" that frustrates so many of us?
 A remedy for short-term memory problems?
-Being able to answer these questions will help you narrow your focus and select the brain booster that’s best suited to your unique needs.
+Being able to answer these questions on this Optimind review will help you narrow your focus and select the brain booster that's best suited to your unique needs.

 To help you narrow down your options, here are a few other highly rated brain boosters also available on Amazon.